 Since its launch in spring 2013, the Clinic helped a quadriplegic child obtain a motorized wheelchair, fought to maintain home health nursing for an elderly person with Parkinson’s disease and secured wraparound services for a child with autism spectrum disorder—individualized community-based services focused on the strengths and needs of the child and family.

-Click here to learn more about Villanova University School of Law’s seven clinics.
+Click here to learn more about Villanova University School of Law’s six clinics.